f-sotoodeh/FF/README.md

     How|`hw`
     Which|`wc`

-    This command reveals a brief overview of all the files.
-This overview will contain all the values of all the properties of that **WH Lense**.
+    This command reveals a brief overview which will contain all the values of all the properties of that **WH Lens**.

 4. `ff [Wh] [Sth]`